mlswg/mls-pq-ciphersuites/draft-ietf-mls-pq-ciphersuites.md

 Symmetric algorithms can be made post-quantum secure simply by using longer keys and hashes.
 For asymmetric operations such as KEMs and signatures, entirely new algorithms are needed.

-In this document, we define ciphersuites that use the post-quantum secure Module-Lattice-Based KEM (ML-KEM) {{!MLKEM}} together with appropriate symmetric algorithms and traditional signature algorithms.
-These cipher suites address the risk of "harvest now, decrypt later" attacks, while not taking on the additional cost of post-quantum signatures.
+In this document, we define ciphersuites that use the post-quantum secure Module-Lattice-Based KEM (ML-KEM) {{MLKEM}} together with appropriate symmetric algorithms, and either traditional or Module-Lattice-Based Digital Signature Algorithm (ML-DSA) {{ML-DSA}} post-quantum signature algorithms.
+The traditional signature cipher suites address the risk of "harvest now, decrypt later" attacks, while not taking on the additional cost of post-quantum signatures.
+The cipher suites with post-quantum signatures use only post-quantum KEMs.

 Following the pattern of base MLS, we define several variations, to allow for users that prefer to only use NIST-approved cryptography, users that prefer a higher security level, and users that prefer a PQ/traditional hybrid KEM over pure ML-KEM:

 * ML-KEM-768 + X25519 (128-bit security, Non-NIST, PQ/T hybrid)
 * ML-KEM-768 + P-256 (128-bit security, NIST, PQ/T hybrid)
 * ML-KEM-1024 + P-384 (192-bit security, NIST, PQ/T hybrid)
+* ML-KEM-768 (128-bit security, NIST, pure PQ KEM)
+* ML-KEM-1024 (192-bit security, NIST, pure PQ KEM)
 * ML-KEM-768 (192-bit security, NIST, pure PQ)
 * ML-KEM-1024 (256-bit security, NIST, pure PQ)

 For all the cipher suites defined in this document, we use AES256 GCM {{GCM}} as the Authenticated Encryption with Authenticated Data (AEAD) {{!RFC5116}} algorithm;
 HMAC {{!RFC2104}} with SHA-384 {{SHS}} as the hash function;
-and XOF(SHAKE256) (Section 3.2 of {{FIPS202}}) as the Key Derivation Function (KDF).
+and SHAKE256 (Section 3.2 of {{FIPS202}}) as the Key Derivation Function (KDF).

 For the PQ/T hybrid KEMs and the pure ML-KEM HPKE integration, we use the KEMs defined in {{!I-D.ietf-hpke-pq}}.
+The signature schemes for ML-DSA-65 and ML-DSA-87 {{MLDSA}} are defined in {{!I-D.ietf-tls-mldsa}}.

 # IANA Considerations